VibeCoder01/ConsentFormFetcher/src/README.md

 In the top-right corner, you will find several controls, each with a helpful tooltip that appears when you hover over it:
 -   **SEND EMAILS**: Clicking this button will display a notification, as the email functionality is not yet implemented.
+-   **Sign Out**: Logs the current user out of the application.
+The session also ends automatically when the browser tab is closed.
 -   **Theme Toggle (Sun/Moon icon)**: For changing between light and dark mode.
 -   **Settings (Gear icon)**: For accessing the configuration page.